 If you are reading this, it is likely that you have questions or concerns about your trial.
-That’s normal.
+That's normal.
 Most people have never gone through any type of lawsuit before, so it is natural to be curious about jury trials.
 What is it like?
-Is it like how you’ve imagined?
+Is it how you've imagined?
 Is it how it is portrayed on TV?
 What will happen on the day of trial?
-A ton of questions are likely running marathons in your mind, right?
-In this article, I’ll explain what you can expect when you go to trial.
-Hopefully, this will ease your mind…at least a bit.
+How much will it cost?
+A ton of questions are likely running marathons through your mind, right?
+In this article, I'll explain what you can expect when you go to trial.
+Hopefully, this will ease your mind...at least a bit.

 What to Expect on the First Day of Your Jury Trial - Opening Statements